-In line with MFMA Circular No 79, it is proposed that one of the Council's guidelines when Final the 2019/2020 operational budget should be that the increase in consumer tariffs should be between the inflation target ranges of 5.2% and 5.4%.
-It is recommended, however, that when drafting the 2019/2020 to 2021/2022 income budgets the following be taken into account:-
+In line with MFMA Circular No 130 it is proposed that one of the Council's guidelines when Final the 2025/2026 operational budget should be that the increase in consumer tariffs should be between the inflation target ranges of 4.3 % and 4.6%.
+It is recommended, however, that when drafting the 2025/2026 to 2027/2028 income budgets the following be taken into account:-

-- ☐ The estimated actual income for the 2018/2019 financial year (based on the July to June 2018 income figures). - □ An increase of 5.20% on average in tariffs. - Tariffs in 2019/2020 to 2021/2022 were increased by 5.3% and 5.5% respectively.
+- □ The estimated actual income for the 2025/2026 financial year (based on the July to June 2026 income figures). - □ Tariffs in 2025/2026 to 2027/2028 were increased by 4.3%, 4.6% and 4.4% respectively.

-Cross subsidisation and profit guidelines will be contained in the Tariff Policy.
+Cross subsidization and profit guidelines will be contained in the Tariff Policy.
 It should be noted that these surpluses are used to subsidise assessment rates.
 Affordable accounts will go a long way in assisting that debt does not escalate further.
 Special attention should therefore be paid to the indigent and pensioners.